 Aiding in academic dishonesty includes knowingly participating in or facilitating another student’s act of academic dishonesty.
 Examples include, but are not limited to, unauthorized sharing of answers to a test or exam or unauthorized sharing of a paper or completed assignment for submission by another student.

-Academic penalties and procedures may include any one or more of the following, each discussed in more detail below:
+Academic penalties and procedures may include any one or more of the following: Warning, Revision and Resubmission, Remediation, and/or Grade Reduction.

 Process